berkeleybop/berkeleybop.github.io/best_practice.md

    - All web APIs should have OpenAPI exploration interface
    - derive OpenAPI from Python code
       - fastapi > flask >>> others
+      - considering GraphQL
    - Must have Docker container
-   - Use grlc or sparqlfun to make APIs from sparql endpoints
+   - Deprecated" Use grlc or sparqlfun to make APIs from sparql endpoints

 - CURIEs and IRIs
    - Read [McMurry et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5490878/pdf/pbio.2001414.pdf)
+   - Take the time to read ALL docs on [bioregistry.io](https://bioregistry.io)
    - always use CURIEs for IDs
+       - CURIEs + prefixmap >> URIs >>>> ad-hoc
-   - always use prefixes registered in bioregistry.io
+   - always use prefixes registered in [bioregistry.io](https://bioregistry.io)
    - understand at a broad level the different registries:
        - http://identifiers.org
        - http://n2t.net -- synced(?) with identifiers.org but broader context